Gastric Sleeve (Sleeve Gastrectomy) New Jersey

 Gastric Sleeve FAQs

-We know that you have questions and as such we have prepared a comprehensive set up frequently asked questions.
-While the answers cannot substitute for a consultation with one of our surgeons, they will offer you some additional information as you are deciding what procedure may be best for you.
+We know that you have questions and while these answers cannot substitute for a consultation with one of our surgeons, they will offer you some additional information as you are deciding what procedure may be best for you.

 Q: What is the Difference between a Gastric Sleeve and a Sleeve Gastrectomy?